 Our graduates are prepared to:

-- Apply principles and practices of contemporary leadership theory in program design and evaluation of integrative therapies and healing practices
+- Application of principles and practices of contemporary leadership theory, business models, and health policies in program design and evaluation of integrative therapies and healing practices.

 The American Holistic Nurses Credentialing Corporation (AHNCC) offers a certification exam which confers certification as American Holistic Nurse, Board Certified (AHN-BC).